The Vegan Diet

 The vegan diet has received a ton of criticism over the last few years.
-A lot of people believe that it’s unhealthy and lacks vital nutrients that our body needs to survive.
-However, if you’re a vegan or practicing raw vegan, you know very well that this isn’t necessarily true.
+A lot of people believe that a vegan diet can be unhealthy and lack the vital nutrients that our body needs to survive.
+However, if you’re a vegan or practicing raw veganism, you know very well that this isn’t necessarily true.

-Hemp Seeds: A complete source of amino acids, two tablespoons of hemp seeds contain more protein than a single ounce of chicken.
-This naturally high plant based protein contains an abundance of nutrients, including more iron and fiber than grains or legumes, chlorophyll, magnesium, vitamin A and vitamin B. Hemp seeds, which are creamy and delicious blended into salad dressings, sprinkled on oatmeal or used in baking, do wonders for promoting healthy digestion and can also help lower blood pressure and cholesterol.
+A complete source of amino acids, two tablespoons of hemp seeds contain more protein than a single ounce of chicken.
+This naturally high plant-based protein contains an abundance of nutrients, including more iron and fiber than grains or legumes, chlorophyll, magnesium, vitamin A and vitamin B. Hemp seeds, which are creamy and delicious blended into salad dressings, sprinkled on oatmeal or used in baking, do wonders for promoting healthy digestion and can also help lower blood pressure and cholesterol.
 Incorporate hemp seeds into your diet regularly and your risk of heart disease will decline tremendously.

 High Protein Nuts

 Nuts, in general, are often overlooked as being incredibly high in protein.
 Two tablespoons of almond butter contain more protein than a large hardboiled egg, not to mention, they’re packed with healthy fat, high in fiber, and can help lower cholesterol.
 Ranked as the nut with the highest protein, almonds are generally less expensive compared to other high-protein nuts.
 We suggest buying raw almonds in bulk – not only will you save money, but raw nuts and seeds mean that they haven’t been put through any heating processes, which ensures that their vitamins and minerals remain at their highest and most organic level.
 Oh, and some consider it a superfood!